Have Any $200 Quarters Lying Around? It’s Worth Checking Your Spare Change

 A single quarter could be worth more than $200 — and it has nothing to do with inflation.

-The U.S. Sun recently reported that a rare quarter — minted in the year 2000 with an error on it — has sold for $216 on eBay.
+The U.S. Sun reported in 2022 that a rare quarter — minted in the year 2000 with an error on it — has sold for $216 on eBay.
 The coin is part of the state Washington quarters series featuring New Hampshire, but it was struck onto a Jefferson nickel.

 If you are the type of person who tosses your spare change into a jar, bowl, or piggy bank in your home, it could be worth sorting through your coins to see if you have any of value.
 If you don’t have a place where you keep your spare change, it’s worth searching under couch cushions, in your car, and anywhere change could collect.